JeyRunner/tuda-typst-templates/README.md

 The templates imitate the style of the corresponding latex templates in [tuda_latex_templates](https://github.com/tudace/tuda_latex_templates).
 Note that there can be visual differences between the original latex template and the typst template (you may open an issue when you find one).

-For missing features, ideas or other problems you can open an issue.
+For missing features, ideas or other problems you can just open an issue :wink:.
 Contributions are also welcome.

 | Template | Preview | Example | Scope |
 |----------|---------|---------|-------|